 This 3-hour workshop explores the impacts of colonization and the ways it has affected Indigenous People’s experiences with discrimination and stereotyping.
 By examining where stereotypes and internal bias can stem from, individuals will learn how myths and assumptions are formed.
 Participants are guided through tools and practices in order to address stereotypes and myths when heard within their workplace and personal lives.

-Reflect on how privilege and stereotypes impact our work and relationships
+Reflect on how privilege and sterotypes impact our work and relationships.